tctimmeh/htpc-launcher/docs/index.rst

 then pressing the configured LIRC key for XBMC will launch that program.
 Next, if the button for Steam is pressed,
 |appName| will shut down XBMC and launch Steam.

-This document describes how to install, configure, and use |appName|.

-Contents:

 .. toctree::
    :maxdepth: 2